Paradise, Spring of 1860. (from www.mendonutah.net)

 Before the settlers arrived an old trapper by the name of Post, but more often called “Stump,” had built a log cabin just south of the fort in the river bottoms.
 He lived by himself, trapping and hunting.
 He never joined the colony.
 Indians attacked the trapper, killed him, and burned his cabin.
 The settlers found his charred bones and buried them.

 As choice as the area was it had its disadvantages.
 The settlers were not aware the location they had chosen was one of the main camping grounds of the Indians on their way to the South and East.
 Every precaution was taken to protect themselves from attacks of any kind.
 They did follow President Young’s advice of feeding the Indians rather than fighting them.
 Feeding them at times became a hardship as food was scarce and it meant that their families would have to go without.
 They remained in the fort until 1861 after an irrigation canal was completed and then they moved out onto the land to establish their farms.

 The settlement was not settled under the Cache Valley ecclesiastical organization.
 It was soon deemed wise to organize the settlement under the Cache Valley authorities.
-President Ezra Taft Benson and Presiding Bishop, Peter Benson, gave the place the name of “Paradise.”
-He also selected David James to serve as Bishop of Paradise.
+Apostle Ezra T. Benson and Presiding Bishop, Peter Benson, gave the place the name of “Paradise.”
+He also selected David James to serve as the first Bishop of Paradise.

 The visit by Benson and Maughan points up one of the difficulties of the Paradise location.
 They were geographically part of Box Elder County but yet were part of the Cache Stake.
 On occasion the Box Elder County Court failed to recognize that there was a town in their county named Paradise.